behi22/behi22/README.md

 ### Hello World 👋

 - 😄 My name is Behbod Babai.
-I'm a Full-Stack developer based in Vancouver, BC.
+I'm a Full-Stack developer based in Nanaimo, BC.
 I have an Associate's Degree in Computer Science from Langara College.
 - 👀 I’m interested in web development and web-related technologies, whether it's front-end or back-end.
 - 📫 You can reach me via email: behibabai@gmail.com